RosanaRufer/JavaScript-30-day-challenge/README.md

   1)Declare in the element as data-<data name>
   2)Access it from the element JS scope as element.dataset.<data name>
 * To know where something was clicked in coordinates ->

+## Day 12 -

+## Day 13 -

+## Day 14 -

+* Debounce function

+## Day 15 - LocalStorage and Event delegation
+* Forms trigger a `submit` events we can subscribe to when user clicks an element of type 'submit'
+* Conditional templating is amazinlgy possible with ES6 string templates.
+* This one was a lot of fun.